udacity/CarND-MPC-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+## Build with Docker-Compose
+The docker-compose can run the project into a container and exposes the port required by the simulator to run.

+1. Clone this repo.
+2. Build image: `docker-compose build`
+3. Run Container: `docker-compose up`
+4. On code changes repeat steps 2 and 3.

 ## Tips

 1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
 One possible example